FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 10th June 2020.md

 On the proposal of Councillor Ryan (E), seconded by Councillor Sheahan (J), it was agreed to

-select Limerick Racecourse, Patrickswell, as the venue for the Annual Meeting.--- 2
+select Limerick Racecourse, Patrickswell, as the venue for the Annual Meeting.
+---
+2

 2.Fixing of Date and Venue for next Ordinary Meeting of the Council